glvckoma/Wildberry/README.md

 1. Clone this repository.
 2. Open `PlayWild Mods/PlayWild/PlayWild.sln` in Visual Studio.
 3. Build the solution (Release configuration recommended).
-4. The compiled DLL will be in the `PlayWild - v1.4/PlayWild/bin/Release` folder.
+4. The compiled DLL will be in the `PlayWild Mods/PlayWild/bin/Release` folder.
-5. Copy the compiled `PlayWild.dll` to your `Animal Jam\Data\build\Mods` folder.
+5. Copy the compiled `PlayWild.dll` to your `Animal Jam\Data\build\Mods` folder(should be automatic on build.)

 ## Game Information